Is perturbative study of ground-state correlations valid?: Results

 The 2p--2h component $C_{pp'-p-p'}$ of $C_2$, the occupation probability $n_p$ of the upper state and the ground-state energy $E_{\rm tot}$ calculated in PA (dotted line) and TDDM (dot-dashed line) are shown, respectively, in figs. \ref{pert6C}--\ref{pert6E} as functions of $\chi$ for $N=6$.
 The solid lines depict the exact values.
 The TDDM results are in good agreement with the exact solutions.
 In the case of $N=6$ the agreement of the PA results with the exact solutions extend to $\chi\approx 2$.
-At $\chi=2$ PA gives ${\mathcal N}=2.2$ which means that it is far beyond the perturbative region.
+At $\chi=2$ PA gives $n_p=0.2$ and ${\mathcal N}=2.2$ which mean that it is far beyond the perturbative region.
+However, the error of $n_p$ at $\chi=2$ is only 16 \%.
 The decrease in the occupation factor is somewhat compensated by the decrease in the energy of the 2p--2h configuration as shown in fig. \ref{pert6ratio} where $(1-n_p)(1-n_{p'})n_{-p}n_{-p'}$ and $E_{pp'-p-p'}$ estimated from the exact energy of the second excited state are shown as functions of $\chi$.
 The fact that PA gives good results does not mean its validity beyond the perturbative region.
 It is a result of cancellation between the two competing non-linear effects as shown in fig. \ref{pert6ratio}.

-For $N\ge 8$ the validity of PA is restricted to the perturbative region $\chi <0.5$ as shown in figs. \ref{pert10C}--\ref{pert10E} for $N=10$ where the results in DHF are also given with the dashed lines.
+For $N\ge 8$ the validity of PA is again restricted to the perturbative region $\chi <0.5$ as shown in figs. \ref{pert10C}--\ref{pert10E} for $N=10$ where the results in DHF are also given with the dashed lines.
 PA gives ${\mathcal N}<1.07$ for $\chi<0.5$.
 As shown in fig. \ref{pert10ratio}, the decrease in the occupation factor $f$ is not compensated by the decrease in the energy of the 2p--2h configuration $E_{pp'-p-p'}$.
-The large deviation of the PA results from the exact values beyond $\chi=1$ is also explained by the fact that DHF becomes good approximation for large $\chi$ and $N$ \cite{ts2017}, as shown in figs. \ref{pert10C}--\ref{pert10E}.
-Thus it is found that in the Lipkin model PA can give good results beyond the perturbative region (${\mathcal N}\approx 1$) in the limited case of $N=6$.
+The large deviation of the PA results from the exact values beyond $\chi=1$ is related to the fact that $C_{pp'-p-p'}$ does not linearly increase with $\chi$ (see fig. \ref{pert10C}) due to large correlation effects.
+It is known that DHF becomes good approximation for large $\chi$ and $N$ \cite{ts2017}, as shown in figs. \ref{pert10C}--\ref{pert10E}.
+At $\chi=1$ the value of $n_p$ is 0.028, the error of $n_p$ is 28 \% and ${\mathcal N}=1.278$.
+The errors of PA to this extent might be acceptable.
+Thus it is found in the Lipkin model that PA gives good results beyond the perturbative region (${\mathcal N}\approx 1$) in the limiting case of $N=6$ and that in other cases the errors of $n_p$ in PA stay less than 30 \% for $\chi <1$.